Innovative Foiling with no constraints

 Mark has been sailing on and off with William for a very long time, he is the sort of guy you want around when it gets a bit lairy!

-Mark’s profession is sail making and his sails power the Vampire to ridiculous speeds in all conditions.
+Mark’s profession is sail making and his Advantage Sails power the Vampire to ridiculous speeds in all conditions.

 “The Vampire rule is intended to give the designer and builder the fullest liberty to innovate, to develop faster and more sailable boats.